featuretoggles/feature-toggles/README.md

 # Feature Toggles

-Currently, This is available as a babel plugin.
+A _Babel plugin_ that helps remove _unfinished code_ from your JavaScript and Node Js application on _build time_.
+This is a configuration based feature toggling.

 > ### The list of problems stopping you to productive, then you are at right place.
 >